ember-cli-deploy/ember-cli-deploy-revision-data/README.md

 ##### revisionKey

-The unique identifier of this build based on the git tag, followed by a `+` symbol, followed by the first 8 characters of the current commit hash.
+The unique identifier of this build based on the git tag, followed by a the separator symbol (`+` by default), followed by the first 8 characters of the current commit hash.

 For example, if your most recent git tag is `v2.0.3`, and the current commit is `0993043d49f9e0[...]`, this generator will return a revision of `v2.0.3+0993043d`.

 ##### timestamp

 The timestamp of the current deploy

+#### Configuration Options

+##### separator

+The text used to separate the tag name from the commit sha.
+By default, `+` is used.

 ### Git Commit generator